-Further disclosure regarding Taxation can be found at Note 3(e) Summary of Significant Accounting Policies and Note 11 Income Tax Expense.
+Further disclosure regarding Taxation can be found at Note 4 Significant Accounting Judgements, Estimates and Assumptions and Note 11 Income Tax Expense.

 We have performed the following procedures:

 - Reviewed the income taxation calculations prepared and are satisfied that the calculations are in accordance with the accounting standards and applicable income tax legislation. - Tested the assumptions and forecast taxable income supporting deferred tax assets - Considered the appropriateness of the Company's disclosures regarding current tax matters - Assessed the consistency of assumptions used in estimating provisions and liabilities.